The Outback

 Charleville ➜ Tambo ➜ Barcaldine ➜ Winton ➜ Hughenden ➜ Julia Creek ➜ Mount Isa

-The journey culminates in Outback Sounds at Mount Isa, the Trail’s pinnacle open-air music festival, headlined by none other than Kaylee Bell, 2023 CMA Global Artist of the Year, and The Wolfe Brothers, Australia’s most awarded country rock duo.
+The journey culminates in Outback Sounds at Mount Isa, the Trail’s pinnacle open-air music festival, headlined by none other than Kaylee Bell, 2023 CMA Global Artist of the Year, and The Wolfe Brothers, Australia’s most awarded country rock duo & so much more to be announced.

 Guiding audiences along the way are Trail Ambassadors Taylor Moss and Tori Darke, sharing their passion for country music and Outback culture at every stop.